-Top 5 3rd Quarter Trades of WE - GuruFocus.com
+Top 5 3rd Quarter Trades of We - GuruFocus.com

 The price-to-GF Value ratio is 0.83, earning the stock a GF Value rank of 7.

-WESBANCO BANK INC reduced their investment in NAS:MSFT by 84,105 shares.
-The trade had a 0.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $264.05.
+During the quarter, WealthBridge Investment Counsel Inc. bought 16,400 shares of NYSE:C for a total holding of 95,659.
+The trade had a 0.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.4.

-WESBANCO BANK INC reduced their investment in NAS:AVGO by 33,010 shares.
-The trade had a 0.71% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $510.87.
+During the quarter, WealthBridge Investment Counsel Inc. bought 25,950 shares of NAS:BUG for a total holding of 49,050.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.39.

 Amazon.com Inc

-WESBANCO BANK INC reduced their investment in NAS:AMZN by 136,123 shares.
-The trade had a 0.64% impact on the equity portfolio.
+During the quarter, WealthBridge Investment Counsel Inc. bought 3,910 shares of NAS:AMZN for a total holding of 44,650.
+The trade had a 0.23% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $126.4.

 On 10/13/2022, Amazon.com Inc traded for a price of $112.53 per share and a market cap of $1,146.41Bil.
 The stock has returned -31.47% over the past year.